AlessioCoser/docker-aws-dynamodb-lambda/README.md

-# AWS Lambda with DynamoDB
+# AWS Lambda with DynamoDB in a Local Docker Stack
+A Project Bootstrap for local development with AWS DynamoDb Local and AWS Lambda

 ## Requirements